Simple loop conjecture for limit groups: Introduction

 \subsection{Acknowledgments}

-I would like to thank Jason Manning for pointing out Hempel's theorem, Matt Stover for suggesting the figure-eight knot complement, Chlo\'e Perin for telling me Delzant's question, Mladen Bestvina for sharing with me his and Mark Feighn's notes on negligible sets in the free group, and Juan Souto for yelling at me.
+I would like to thank Jason Manning for pointing out Hempel's theorem, Matt Stover for suggesting the figure-eight knot complement, Chlo\'e Perin for telling me Delzant's question, Mladen Bestvina for sharing with me his and Mark Feighn's notes on negligible sets in the free group, the referee for finding a number of places where the paper could be improved, and Juan Souto for yelling at me.